 - What do I do after my seeds sprout?

-- How do you separate good seeds from bad seeds?
+- How do you store seeds for years?

 What do I do after my seeds sprout?